WaelOGC/futureSelfapp/docs/07-credits-and-subscriptions.md

 ### What is a Credit?

-**Definition**: A credit is a unit of consumption that represents the cost of using an AI tool to generate content.
+**Definition**: A credit is a unit of consumption that represents the cost of using an AI Service to generate content.

 **Purpose**:
 - Standardized measurement of tool usage